Estimation Builder requires JavaScript to sign in. This web browser either does not support JavaScript, or scripts are being blocked.

 Line items are the priced rows that make up an estimate.
 Estimation Builder prices each one the way your trade actually bids — by area, by volume, by quantity, by the foot, by the hour, or as a flat rate — and totals them for you as you go.

-Open the line-item editor
+Open the items window

 The Add Items To Estimate window, with the Select Item field, the Charge By dropdown, and the Add Item button highlighted and numbered.